 Drawing nearer to this figure of 100%-0%, living life here in marriage, for regenerated sinners is biblical and speaks volumes of love languages while each spouse is being transformed into the image of their Savior, Christ the Lord, in whom all hope resides.
 By God’s unending grace, repentance for sin and faith in Christ, in obeying His commands in humble servanthood to please Him with all thankfulness, this is where sanctification happens for the married couple through the indwelling Holy Spirit by the Word (Jn 17:17; Eph 5:22-33; 1 Thess 4:2-8; 1 Thess 5:18).

 Though Powlison recognizes some practical, helpful application by Chapman toward thoughtfulness, the argument continues that even pagans do that for the give-to-get conquest.
 And for us, from this former mindset we must flee!

-Beloved, looking to Chapman and his book for advice, and all its spin off versions for children, teens and singles, is not wise.
-It will send you in the opposite direction of God’s Word, building a house on sand (Mt 7:26-27).
-As always, be alert and avoid any opposing or conflicting theologies toward God’s Word (Psalm 1:1-6).
+Hence, from Powlison’s Berean review, we can conclude that looking to Chapman and his book for advice, and all its spin off versions for children, teens and singles, is not wise.
+It will send one in the opposite direction of God’s Word, building a house on sand (Mt 7:26-27).
+As always, sisters, be alert and avoid any opposing or conflicting theologies toward God’s Word (Psalm 1:1-6).
 Refuse to receive vain, empty, ear-tickling philosophies which are assuredly found in psychology models and practices (Col 2:8).